-If you purchase a system that does not have an operating system preinstalled by Dell, or if you reinstall an operating system at a later date, use the Server Setup option to configure your system or install your operating system.
+If you purchase a system that does not have an operating system preinstalled by Dell or if you install an operating system at a later date, you should use the Server Setup option to configure your system or install your operating system.

-Server Setup Mode
+Server Setup

-Dell recommends using the Server Setup program for most situations including installing and reinstalling an operating system.
+Use the Server Setup program for most situations, including installing and reinstalling an operating system.
 The Dell OpenManage Server Assistant CD guides you through the operating system setup and configuration process.
-If a Dell RAID controller is installed, the Dell RAID utility configures the drives.
-If the drive does not have a utility partition, one is created.
 The program prompts you to select the operating system used on the drive and leads you through a step-by-step process to install the operating system.

-To start the Server Setup program, perform the following steps:
+To start the Server Setup program, perform the following steps

-- 1. Click the SETUP icon at the top of the screen - 2.
-Click Server Setup
+- 1. Click the SETUP icon at the top of the screen. - 2.
+Click Server Setup.